Betterment vs. Vanguard

-So, whether you need to invest isn’t a question – how you need to invest is.
+Investing is essential to building wealth, so whether you need to invest isn’t really the question.
+The real question is how do you need to invest?

-Betterment charges a 0.25% fee – but it does offer some highly advanced investing features which can help you invest efficiently, especially when it comes to paying tax on your investments.
+Betterment charges a 0.25% annual fee, charged in quarterly installments – but it does offer some highly advanced investing features which can help you invest efficiently, especially when it comes to paying tax on your investments.

-There is a Premium plan for those whose accounts are worth $100,000 or more.
-On the program, you will have access to a Certified Financial Planner and more personal guidance on how to best manage and grow your money.
+Betterment’s Premium plan, for clients with $100,000 or more, charges 0.4% annually.
+This plan gives you access to a Certified Financial Planner and more personal guidance on how to best manage and grow your money.

-Interestingly, many of the exchange-traded funds (ETFs) Betterment offers come from Vanguard.
+Many of the exchange-traded funds (ETFs) Betterment offers are actually Vanguard funds.

 For more information about Betterment, read my full Betterment review.

-Founded in 1975, Vanguard is the largest provider of mutual funds and the second biggest provider of ETFs in the U.S. Vanguard has about $5.2 trillion in global assets under management as of January 2019 (some of those assets are managed by Betterment).
+Founded in 1975, Vanguard is the largest provider of mutual funds and the second-largest provider of ETFs in the United States.
+Vanguard has about $6.2 trillion in global assets under management, some of which are also managed by Betterment.